elproffesore/website/content.md

 Find out more on the [website](https://studio.philippproff.eu) (only desktop).
 ---
-[2024, University Project]
----
 <img src="/media/from-space-to-place/fstp.gif" alt=""/>
 <img src="/media/from-space-to-place/bild1.png">
 ------
+*Work* | 2023
 ### Generative Syllabus Site
  A syllabus site is a website that contains all the information about a class.
 It is usually structured in a linear way and is not very flexible.
 The aim of this project was to create a new kind of syllabus site that would allow the students to explore the content of the class in a more playful way.
 It also allows students to see the process and prototypes from a past class.
 The structure of the project also provides the opportunity for non-programmers to create their own syllabus sites with a markdown file, which automatically generates the visualisation via the application.

-This project was done together with [Prof. Marian Dörk](https://mariandoerk.de/) from the [UCLAB](https://uclab.fh-potsdam.de/).
-The code is [open source](https://github.com/uclab-potsdam/syllabus-site/)

 Find out more on the [explanatory site](https://infovis.fh-potsdam.de/syllabussite/).

+This project was done together with [Prof. Marian Dörk](https://mariandoerk.de/) from the [UCLAB](https://uclab.fh-potsdam.de/) and the code is [open source](https://github.com/uclab-potsdam/syllabus-site/).

 ---
-[2023, Work]
----
 <img src="/media/generative-syllabus-site/output.gif" />
 ------
+*University Project* | 2023
 ### Dialectics of Climate Futures
 > Anthropogenic climate change is more relevant than ever.
 Despite the scientific evidence that has been gathered and substantiated in recent decades, social fronts are sharpening and polarizing.
 Thus, we find that the discussion about the climate crisis must not only be approached from the quantitative side, but also from the qualitative, emotional side.